GEOGRAPHY FOR 2026 & BEYOND

 Objective: To discover how our planet it structured and how tectonic plates move and their resultant features.

-Task 2 - Label each of the plates and add the direction arrows and identify and label 'The Pacific Ring of Fire'.
+Task 2 - Label each of the plates on the map in your booklet and add the direction arrows and identify and label 'The Pacific Ring of Fire'.

 Task 3 - There are two types of 'earth's crust':